cabforum/smime/SBR.md

 ## 9.6  Representations and warranties

 ### 9.6.1  CA representations and warranties
+For any Certificate in a hierarchy capable of being used for S/MIME, CAs MUST revoke Certificates upon the occurrence of any of the following events:
+1.  the Subscriber indicates that the original Certificate request was not authorized and does not retroactively grant authorization;
+2.  the CA obtains reasonable evidence that the Subscriber’s Private Key (corresponding to the Public Key in the Certificate) has been compromised or is suspected of compromise;
+3. the CA obtains reasonable evidence that the Certificate has been used for a purpose outside of that indicated in the Certificate or in the CA's Subscriber agreement;
+4. the CA receives notice or otherwise becomes aware that a Subscriber has violated one or more of its material obligations under the Subscriber agreement;
+5. the CA receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the Certificate is no longer legally permitted;
+6. the CA receives notice or otherwise becomes aware of a material change in the information contained in the Certificate;
+7. a determination that the Certificate was not issued in accordance with the CA’s Certificate Policy or Certification Practice Statement;
+8. the CA determines that any of the information appearing in the Certificate is not accurate;
+9. the CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the Certificate;
+10. the CA Private Key used in issuing the Certificate is suspected to have been compromised;
+11. such additional revocation events as the CA publishes in its policy documentation; or
+12. the Certificate was issued in violation of the then-current version of these requirements.
 ### 9.6.2  RA representations and warranties

 ### 9.6.3  Subscriber representations and warranties